https://invisible-island.net/ncurses/man/

 Formatting Output

 tparm instantiates the string str with parameters pi.
-A pointer is
+It returns a

 o Although tparm's actual parameters may be integers or strings, the